CEA-COSMIC/pysap/README.rst

 * scipy
 * numpy
+* matplotlib
+* future
+* astropy
 * nibabel
-* astropy
 * pyqtgraph
-* progressbar
+* progressbar2
 * modopt

+This package will generate the pysparse ISAP binding module.

 Install
 =======

-First make sure you have installed all the dependencies listed above.
+Make sure you have installed all the dependencies listed above properly.
 Further instructions are available at https://neurospin.github.io/pysap/generated/installation.html